Mental Health Art and Poetry Exhibit Comes to Chilliwack

 “The members of CVAA want to give back to the community by donating the proceeds of the fundraiser to Chilliwack Community Services and Communitas Supportive Care Society,” says Annet Holierhoek, a member of the CVAA executive.

 Hear and See: Poetry and Art for Mental Health opens December 13th at the O’Connor Group Gallery, 9201 Corbould St, Chilliwack.
-An open house reception will be held on Saturday, December 15th, 2018 from 1 – 3 pm.
 The exhibit runs until January 19th, 2019.
 A poetry reading and artist talk is planned for Saturday, January 12th, 2019 at 1 pm.

 Hear and See: Poetry and Art for Mental Health is presented by Communitas Supportive Care Society and the Chilliwack Visual Artists Association.